UniMath/agda-unimath/src/real-numbers/dedekind-real-numbers.lagda.md

       ( decide-le-leq-ℚ p q)
 ```

-Elements of the lower/upper cut are lower/upper bounds of the upper/upper cut
+### Elements of the lower cut are lower bounds of the upper cut

 ```agda
 module _